 The Service is fully committed to working with the Food Standards Agency on its Regulating Our Future programme, to determine a future delivery model for official food controls.
-The Head of Trading Standards is a member of the Expert Advisory Panel of Regulators, which has been and will continue to be consulted throughout the programme.
+The Head of Trading Standards is a member of the Expert Advisory Panel of Professionals, which has been and will continue to be consulted throughout the programme, has responded to the FSA's July 2017 publication on the programme on behalf of the Association of Chief Trading Standards Officers (ACTSO) and will continue to liaise with the FSA in this capacity.